Best Offshore Trust Jurisdictions

 - Creditors must prove the assets were placed in the trust intentionally to defraud the particular creditor

-- The trust can hold a broad range of assets classes including, accounts, investments, real estate
+- The trust can hold a broad range of assets classes including, funds or accounts, investments, real estate or property.

 - All claims against the trust must be made in person within the country and as the Cook Islands is geographically isolated only the very diligent creditor will seek to follow the claim